department-of-veterans-affairs/vets-website/_education/4-gi-bill-montgomery-active-duty.md

 Yes, if:

--	You were honorably discharged
+-	You were honorably discharged.
--	You have a high school diploma, GED, or 12 hours of college credit
+-	You have a high school diploma, GED, or 12 hours of college credit.
 -	You meet the requirements of one of the categories below:

 **CATEGORY I**